Skip to Content

 This soup is supposed to be a low-budget soup that would feed the entire family.
 Therefore please do not fuss over what kind of meat you should use.

-• Pork or beef: I used pork shoulder, beef or pork bones for soup with marrow and a little bit of meat on them, smoked ham, beef or even smoked ham hocks.
+- Pork or beef: I used different types of meat in the past, like pork shoulder, beef or pork bones for soup with marrow and a little bit of meat on them, smoked ham, beef or even smoked ham hocks.
 The smoked meats will enhance the flavor, but even regular meat will be absolutely fine to use.

-• Potatoes– we will use starchy potatoes like Idaho or Russet
+- Potatoes- we will use starchy potatoes like Idaho, Yukon Gold or Russet.

 Step 1.
 Cook the meat.